ChiaHan-1215/Terra_AnviL_platform_Notes/Slice_BAM_files_in_Terra_worksapce.md

 To download multiple BAM files, first create a link file.
 The file should look like this, with each line representing a BAM file link:
 **THIS PART SHOULD BE MORE DETAILED**

+- Dowload tsv meta table, open as text file or excel file, copy the column where the download link is. and in the Jypter termial, create a empty text using `nano WGS_list.txt` and paste the links and save.

 ```
 gs://xxx/xxx/A549.bam
 gs://xxx/xxx/RT4.bam